jayhebe/cloudwatch_alarm_generator/README.md

 b.
 This solution is only used for region-wide which means that all resources should be located in the same region of the same AWS account.
 Cross-region or organization trail feature might be supported in the future.

+c.
+This solution doesn't care about when you delete a resource.
+You have to remove the alarms by yourself, for now.

 ## 6. Change Logs
 | Date | Version | Author | Comments |
 | :----: | :----: | :----: | :----: |